 Capital One Spark Cash for Business

 Unlike the other cards on this list, the Capital One Spark Cash for Business doesn’t shoehorn you into select spending categories.
 Instead, it offers 2% Cash Back for your business on every purchase, everywhere.
 This can be a good solution for businesses that have a lot of varied spending, and don’t want to deal with specialized categories, like office supply stores or travel.

 Note that the Capital One Spark Cash for Business comes with a annual fee of $0 intro for first year; $95 after that.
 Therefore, you need to make sure you are getting enough out of this card to justify paying for it.
-As a rule of thumb, businesses that have less than $19,000 in card purchases each year should instead go with the Capital One Spark Cash Select for Business, which let's you earn 1.5% Cash Back on every purchase and charges a $0 annual fee.
+As a rule of thumb, businesses that have less than $19,000 in card purchases each year should instead go with the Capital One Spark Cash Select - $500 Cash Bonus, which let's you earn 1.5% Cash Back on every purchase and charges a $0 annual fee.